Publicly-Detectable Watermarking for Language Models: Introduction

 \section{Introduction}

-Generative AI (GenAI) technologies, such as large language models (LLMs) and diffusion models, have impressive capabilities.
+Generative AI (GenAI) technologies, such as language models (LMs) and diffusion models, have impressive capabilities.
 These capabilities include in-context learning, code completion, text-to-image generation, and document and code chat.
 However, GenAI technologies are also being used for nefarious purposes (e.g., generating fake tweets, generating attacks, and harmful prose).
 To protect against such use cases, a large body of work has focused on detecting AI-generated content~\citep{lavergne2008detecting,beresneva2016computer,gehrmann2019gltr,zellers2019defending,mitchell2023detectgpt,gptzero,openaidetector}.
-The problem is: given content $c$, is $c$ generated by some specific GenAI technique, e.g., GPT-4~\citep{openai2023gpt4}, Gemini~\citep{gemini}, or Stable Diffusion~\citep{rombach2022high}?
+The problem is: given content $c$, is $c$ generated by a specific GenAI tool, e.g., GPT-4~\citep{openai2023gpt4}, Gemini~\citep{gemini}, or Stable Diffusion~\citep{rombach2022high}?
 Informally, we want a ``GenAI Turing Test.''

-At present, the main approach when trying to detect AI-generated text is to train yet another AI model to perform the detection~\citep{zellers2019defending,mitchell2023detectgpt,gptzero,openaidetector}.
+At present, the main approach when trying to detect arbitrary AI-generated text is to train yet another AI model to perform the detection~\citep{zellers2019defending,mitchell2023detectgpt,gptzero,openaidetector}.
 This method makes a critical assumption: that AI-generated text has embedded features that are identifiable by AI.
 The key problem with this assumption is that generative models are explicitly designed to produce realistic content that is difficult to distinguish from natural content (generated by a human or nature).
 As a result, any ``black-box'' detection scheme will suffer from high false positive and/or false negative rates as generative models improve.
-Available detectors such as GPTZero~\citep{gptzero} have no guarantee of correctness---e.g., the authors state outright that detection results from their tool should not be used to punish students.
+Available detectors such as GPTZero~\citep{gptzero} have no guarantee of correctness---e.g., the authors state outright that detection results from their tool should not be used to reprimand students.